Chapter 2 The Data We Use

 , the following “get” commands can trace them back to the corresponding records in NASIS.

-associated with the soilDB package – they generally contain vectors of IDs.
+associated with the soilDB package – they generally contain vectors of IDs to help locating the problematic data.

 get('sites.missing.pedons', envir = soilDB.env)